Zed Seselja: Early life and education

 Seselja was born in Canberra Hospital, to parents Ljudevit and Katica Seselja, both of whom emigrated separately from Croatia (when it was part of Yugoslavia).
-His mother arrived alone in late 1970, and five months later she married Ljudevit, who had arrived three years earlier.
+His father arrived in 1967.
+His mother arrived in late 1970 and five months later they married.
 Both held two jobs each.

 Seselja attended St Mary MacKillop College.
 He graduated from the Australian National University with a Bachelor of Arts degree in 1997, a Bachelor of Laws degree in 1999 and a Graduate Diploma in Legal Practice in 2002.
 He received a Graduate Certificate in Public Administration in 2000 from the University of Canberra.
 He was admitted as a legal practitioner in 2002.

 While attending university, he worked at Woolworths Supermarkets from 1995 to 1998; at MacKillop Catholic College (now St Mary MacKillop College) in 1998 as a cleaner; at the Australian Fisheries Management Authority from 1998 to 1999 as a legal assistant; and at the Commonwealth Department of Transport and Regional Services from 2000 to 2004 as a policy officer, lawyer, and then a senior lawyer.